suited-1/ICEPatrol2/README.md

 # ICEPatrol2

 **ICEPatrol2** is an OSINT data collection and profiling toolkit for identifying and flagging ICE agents and their misconduct.
 It automates the process of discovering agent profiles, scraping online content, and scoring risk based on keyword analysis.
-Built for activist research and abolitionist efforts.
+Built for idenifying ICE agents could theoretically be applied to any agency.

 ---